Addressing the JXL or JPegXL format floating around the internet.

 Once you have installed this version you can simply type into the address bar:

-You can download the nightly beta from firefox and even select ‘custom’ so it does not overwrite your existing Firefox installation if it is your main browser.
+You can download the external nightly beta from Firefox and even select ‘custom’ so it does not overwrite your existing Firefox installation if it is your main browser.
 Remember to download the nightly edition and not the beta edition!

 Type the following into the address bar:

-and from here a window like the one above will appear allowing you to check the box to enable JXL Media.
+and from here a window like the one above will appear allowing you to search for JXL in the Firefox beta and check the box to enable JXL Media.

 Microsoft Edge Canary.